 Mohamed Owedah, a social worker, was born in the village of Silwan in East Jerusalem, Al Quds.
 Mohamad’s village is the biggest village in Palestine, but it is also a very popular village amongst the settlers due to its proximity to the City of David.
-As a child, Mohamad remembers how families from the village were forced to leave their homes in order to settle jewish families instead.
+As a child, Mohamad remembers how families from the village were forced to leave their homes in order to settle Jewish families instead.

 After the first Intifada came the Oslo Accords.
-In their hearts, Mohamad and his family thought, “The nightmare has ended and the dream has come true!
-Finally, we will have freedom, and we will no longer have our children in Israeli prisons!”
+In their hearts, Mohamad and his family thought, “This nightmare has ended and our dream has finally come true!
+We be free and no longer have our children locked in Israeli prisons!”